How many winning lines can you make in a three-dimensional version of noughts and crosses?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?

 A standard die has the numbers 1, 2 and 3 are opposite 6, 5 and 4 respectively so that opposite faces add to 7?
 If you make standard dice by writing 1, 2, 3, 4, 5, 6 on blank cubes you will find. . . .

 Imagine starting with one yellow cube and covering it all over with a single layer of red cubes, and then covering that cube with a layer of blue cubes.
 How many red and blue cubes would you need?

 Can you cross each of the seven bridges that join the north and south of the river to the two islands, once and once only, without retracing your steps?

 Draw a square.
 A second square of the same size slides around the first always maintaining contact and keeping the same orientation.
 How far does the dot travel?